-When it comes to fonts, you probably know most of them are descendants of older typefaces designers have adapted for use in today’s digital world.
+When it comes to fonts, you probably know most of them are descendants of older typefaces.
+Typographers designed them in a time where there was only print and no computers or digital displays.
+Designers adapted older fonts for use in today’s digital world.
 Understanding where each of these fonts, like Didot, initially originated and how they have evolved over the years can help you choose which type of font you want for your designs.
-Most fonts have their origins in typefaces created hundreds of years ago.

-Today, these types, first created for use with printing presses, are the inspiration for modern digital typefaces designers can use with a variety of software.
 The modernized typefaces also include symbols and letters used more commonly today.
 Each typeface has a specific stroke style, height and weight.
 Not to mention other unique elements that make it stand apart.
-Didot is no exception to this rule.
+Some fonts come with special characters and elements such as italics or underlining.
 Let’s take a look at Didot’s specifics.

 Origins

 The Didot style fonts were known for high-contrast typefaces with increased stress.
 The designs of the Didot alphabets reflect the style of another designer during the same period — Giambattista Bodoni.
-The family was one of the very first to offer a printing press in Greece at the time, and typefaces similar to the Didot style are still popular there today.
+The Didot family was one of the first to offer a printing press in Greece at the time.
+Typefaces similar to the Didot style are still still popular there today.

 Today’s Didot Style Fonts